Contents

 - An Injury Investigator prepares the report unless line management prefers to complete the report or work collaboratively on the report in CHESS.

-- Division line management (and/or other parties with vested interest) approves the report in CHESS.
+- Division line management, the injured employee, and other parties with vested interest approve the report in CHESS.

 - Line management evaluates corrective-action effectiveness in accordance with the Issues Management Program Manual.